-- 11.1 The school has one defibrillator located in the medical room. - 11.2 The defibrillator is always accessible and staff are aware of the location, and those who staff have been trained to use it.
+- 11.1 The school has one defibrilator located in the main school office. - 11.2 The defibrillator is always accessible and staff are aware of the location, and those who staff have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
 The manufacturer's instructions are circulated to all staff and use promoted should the need arise.